FieldCamp

 Custom groupsPer your configured schedule for each groupGroup 1: per visit; Group 2: monthly on the 1st

 Only completed visits trigger invoicing and auto-pay.
 Draft or scheduled visits are not charged until marked complete.
+See Job & Visit Statuses for the full lifecycle.

 Fixed-Price Billing